The Honeycomb Book

 Topology

-The i-link operation corresponds to the aforementionned topological update.
+The i-link operation corresponds to the aforementioned topological update.
 Given two darts da and db, and a given beta function βi, a link operation corresponds to the update of the βi function in order to have βi(da) = db and/or βi(db) = da depending on darts order and i.
 For example:

 - 1-link(da,db) results in: